creativenull/website/blog/posts/2-setting-up-vim-for-embedded-development-p1.md

 ---
 title: Embedded development environment in Vim (2019) - Part 1
 description: There has been a lot of tutorials on setting up vim for a Python/JavaScript/Java/C/C++ environment, but I did not find a variety of tutorials on how to setup a C/C++ environment for embedded development.
+I did, however, find one great post.. where he did explain how to setup for one.
+Although his post does a great job explaining, there were still some things missing that I want to add for my embedded development environment.
+Things that I wanted to work for my setup
 date: Feb 8, 2019
 author: Arnold Chand
 permalink: /posts/2019/02/08/embedded-dev-env-in-vim-2019-p1.html